-- 8.1 The Authority's Medium Term Financial Plan, attached as Annex 4, supports the Partnership (Management) Plan and our new Business Plan actions by ensuring resources are made available to support priorities over the period of the plans.
-Members of the Resources Task & Finish Group (officers and members) set a clear direction that we should always ensure that the next two financial years are balanced and that two further years beyond that were within a 'reasonable' deficit. - 8.2 Members should note from the projected figures that a further £220-290,000 (equating to c5-7% of total income/expenditure) needs to be found for the 2026/27 and 2027/28 budgets to balance with adequate provision for the Programme Fund (noting also these shortfalls are already significantly lower than was projected last year).
+- 8.1 The Authority's Medium Term Financial Plan, attached as Annex 4, supports the Partnership (Management) Plan, and our Business Plan actions, by ensuring resources are made available to support priorities over the period of those plans.
+Members of the Resources Task & Finish Group (officers and members) set a clear direction that we should always ensure that, as a minimum, the next two financial years are balanced and that two further years beyond that were within a 'reasonable' deficit.
+In fact, the next three financial years are currently balanced. - 8.2 Members should note from the projected figures that a further £146,000 (equating to c3.5% of total income/expenditure) needs to be found for the 2028/29 budgets to balance with adequate provision for the Programme Fund (noting this shortfall is already significantly lower than was projected last year).
 This would increase significantly if future National Park Grant settlements are reduced.
-The primary source of closing any funding shortfall is hoped to be additional income generation, either internally through the Fundraising Group or externally through the work of National Parks Partnerships Ltd. Should this level of funding not be available, then the Authority would have to look to cut costs.
-This position will be kept under review by a proposed new Resources and Facilities Task & Finish Group. - 8.3 The high-level Forward Projection highlights the sustainable 'standstill' position of around £3.7m total income required to cover £2.75m of staffing costs, £0.75m core costs and a £0.20m Programme Fund (all figures given in 2024 equivalents).
+The primary source of closing any funding shortfall will be additional income generation, either internally through the Fundraising Group or externally through the work of National Parks Partnerships Ltd. Should this level of funding not be available, then the Authority would have to look to cut costs at that time.
+This position will be kept under close review by the Finance and Facilities Task & Finish Group. - 8.3 The high-level Forward Projection highlights the sustainable 'standstill' position of approximately £3.7m total income required to cover £2.75m of staffing costs, £0.75m core costs and a £0.20m Programme Fund (all figures given in 2025 equivalents).

-DRAFT PROGRAMME FUND 2024/25
+DRAFT PROGRAMME FUND 2025/26

-Budget (£'s)
+· Budget (£'s)

 First Purpose

 Landscape Projects 2,000

-Archaeological Projects and SLA's 10,000
+Archaeological Projects and SLA's 8,000

 Ecology & Catchment Co-ordination 12,000

 Natural Environment Evidence Base 15,000

 Solent Forum 2,500

 Green Halo Partnership 3,000

-44,500
+42,500

 Second Purpose

-Access Improvements 9,000
+Access Improvements 7,000

 Education (Travel Grants and Resources) 9,500

 Boundary Marker Maintenance 3,000

-Recreation Management 10,000
+Recreation Management 5,000

 Interpretation & Information 8,000

 Health and Wellbeing 5,000

 New Forest Show 6,000

 Media & Promotion 23,000

 Publications & Advertising 32,000

 Contact Management System 5,000

 Ranger Projects 5,000

-NFDC Ranger Projects 5,000
+NFDC Ranger Projects 4,000

 Volunteer and Ambassadors 3,000

-123,500
+115,500

 Duty

 New Forest Marque 4,000

 Sustainability Projects 3,000

 Sustainable Tourism 4,500

 Sustainable Transport 8,000

 New Forest Business Partnership Events 2,500

-Them I dreat Business I artiferently Events 22,000
+22,000

-Total Expenditure 190,000
+Total Expenditure 180,000

--